 The Book of Malachi: A Message from the LORD includes eight Daily Bible Reading Lessons.
 Each lesson contains a brief commentary from the author, the Daily Bible Reading Scriptures, a few questions for discussion or contemplation, and a prayer for the day to go along with the lesson.
 This book is great for a personal daily devotional or for a group Bible study.

 Get your copy now!

-Subscribe to Deborah H. Bateman to receive FREE
+Subscribe to Deborah H. Bateman author site to receive

 Have a blessed day,